SAP Identity Management Solutions

 Heterogeneous System Landscape Support

-Modern enterprises do not only use SAP, but they also use a mix of on-premises systems i.e. Active Directory, SQL database, third-party SaaS applications i.e. Salesforce, ServiceNow and cloud platforms such as Azure, AWS.
-SAP IAM uses pre-built standard connectors for common systems, standard protocols like SAML, OAuth 2.0, SCIM, OpenID connect to act as a unified Identity governance solution across the entire enterprise ecosystem.
-Identities remain consistent whether the user is logging into an on-premises database or a cloud-based HR portal.
+Modern enterprises use not only SAP but also a mix of on-premises systems (e.g., Active Directory and SQL databases), third-party SaaS applications (e.g., Salesforce and ServiceNow), and cloud platforms (e.g., Azure and AWS).
+SAP Identity Management Solutions uses prebuilt connectors for common systems and standard protocols, including SAML, OAuth 2.0, SCIM, and OpenID Connect, to serve as a unified identity governance solution across the enterprise ecosystem.
+Identities remain consistent whether the user logs in to an on-premises database or a cloud-based HR portal.

 Control of Identities (Employees, Contractors, Customers, Partners)

-SAP IAM manages different identity types with different access rules and lifecycles, it is not just for internal staff.
-Employees’ lifecycles can be managed from onboarding to offboarding by integration with HR system as an authoritative source.
-Contractor’s access can be handled with time-bound and limited resources access with automatic expiration or extension based on workflow approvals.
-Self-registration capabilities with email verification allow customers to create their accounts, manage their consent for data privacy and can have required access to customer facing portals and services.
-Federated identities supported by SAML or OAuth allow partner’s access to required resources with controlled trust boundaries.
+SAP Identity Management Solutions manages different identity types with different access rules and lifecycles; it is not just for internal staff.
+Employees’ lifecycles can be managed from onboarding through offboarding by integrating with the HR system as the authoritative source of truth.
+Contractor’s access can be managed with time-bound, limited-resource access that automatically expires or extends based on workflow approvals.
+Self-registration with email verification enables customers to create their accounts, manage their data privacy consents, and obtain the required access to customer-facing portals and services.
+Federated identities, supported by SAML or OAuth, enable partners to access required resources within controlled trust boundaries.

 Unified View of Virtual Identities

-An Individual might have an account in the HR system another in the Finance system and a third one in CRM, SAP IAM consolidates multiple identities into a single logical view by linking these identities to a single source of truth.
-It provides a 360-degree view of what one employee with multiple identities in different systems can do within the company by tracking all the identities into a single profile.
+An individual might have an account in the HR system, another in the Finance system, and a third in the CRM.
+SAP Identity Management Solutions consolidates multiple identities into a single logical view by linking them to a single source of truth.
+It provides a 360-degree view of what a single employee with multiple identities across different systems can do within the company by consolidating all identities into a single profile.

 Authentication and Authorization Based on User Roles

-Access decisions are driven by roles rather than individual profile to enforce security and compliance by uniform access control and strong authentication.
-While authentication and authorization are often used interchangeably, SAP IAM treat them as distinct steps:
+Access decisions are driven by roles rather than individual profiles, enforcing security and compliance through uniform access control and strong authentication.
+While authentication and authorization are often used interchangeably, SAP IDENTITY MANAGEMENT (IDM) SOLUTIONS treats them as distinct steps:

-Authorization: After successful authentication, authorization determines what a user can do based on the assigned roles privileges.
-SAP IAM also supports adaptive authentication based on risk factors such as location, device, behavior and attribute-based account control for dynamic decisions.
+Authorization: After successful authentication, authorization determines what a user can do based on the assigned roles and privileges.
+SAP IDENTITY MANAGEMENT (IDM) SOLUTIONS also supports adaptive authentication based on risk factors, such as location, device, and behavior, as well as attribute-based account control for dynamic decision-making.

 Digital Representation of Persons in a Company

-SAP IAM creates a comprehensive digital profile of a user that accurately reflects an individual’s organizational relationship, responsibilities and access needs.
-This representation includes their name, employeeID, email, phone address, department, reporting line, cost center, location, Job title.
-Technical attributes such as network login, system accounts, certificates, permissions set across different systems are reflected as per business role and responsibilities.
-User profile acts as the foundation for access control, workflows and compliance requirements.
+SAP Identity Management (IDM) Solutions creates a comprehensive digital profile of a user that accurately reflects an individual’s organizational relationship, responsibilities, and access needs.
+This representation includes their name, employeeID, email, phone number, address, department, reporting line, cost center, location, and job title.
+Technical attributes, such as network logins, system accounts, certificates, and permissions across systems, are defined based on business roles and responsibilities.
+The user profile serves as the foundation for access control, workflows, and compliance requirements.

 Data Sovereignty and Quality

-IAM ensures that identity data is accurate, up-to-date, secure and compliant with industry regulations i.e. SOX, HIPAA, GDPR.
-It defines authoritative sources for each identity attribute i.e. HR system for employee data, and the Active director for permissions to maintain data consistency through validation and synchronization.
-Master data governance ensures consistency across systems and conflict resolution rules maintain quality of data and prevent duplicate or ghost accounts.
+SAP Identity Management Solutions ensure that identity data is accurate, up-to-date, secure, and compliant with industry regulations, i.e., SOX, HIPAA, and GDPR.
+It defines authoritative sources for each identity attribute, i.e., the HR system for employee data and Active Directory for permissions, to maintain data consistency through validation and synchronization.
+Master data governance ensures consistency across systems, and conflict-resolution rules maintain data quality and prevent duplicate or ghost accounts.

-Users often require separate accounts in different systems such as Development, Testing, Staging and Production environments.
-SAP IAM manages identities across different environments including cloud, on-premises and hybrid.
-It Ensures that users having multiple roles do not end up with administrative privileges in production environments, keeps privileged accounts separate from standard accounts.
-SAP IAM ensures complete access to lifecycle management of multiple identities with audit trails across account types and also provide comprehensive risk assessments.
+Users often require separate accounts in different systems, such as Development, Testing, Staging, and Production environments.
+SAP IDENTITY MANAGEMENT (IDM) SOLUTIONS manages identities across different environments, including cloud, on-premises, and hybrid.
+It ensures that users with multiple roles do not gain administrative privileges in production environments and keeps privileged accounts separate from standard accounts.
+SAP IDENTITY MANAGEMENT (IDM) SOLUTIONS ensures complete lifecycle management of multiple identities, provides audit trails across account types, and provides comprehensive risk assessments.

 User Lifecycle Coverage

-SAP IAM covers the entire identity lifecycle of user from onboarding to offboarding including the Joiner, Mover and Leaver process.
+SAP Identity Management Solutions covers the entire user identity lifecycle, from onboarding to offboarding, including the Joiner, Mover, and Leaver processes.

-- Joiner: Automated onboarding process of a new higher, from account creation to access assignments.
+- Joiner: Automated onboarding process of a new hire, from account creation to access assignments.

-- Mover: As a user Role updates, workflows automatically change permission based on the new role.
+- Mover: As a user Role updates, workflows automatically change permissions based on the new role.

 - Leaver: Immediate and complete access revocation when a user is terminated.